Please ensure Javascript is enabled for purposes of website accessibility

 Which Chase Ink Card is Best?

 Deciding which of these four Chase Ink credit cards is best for you will depend on your particular spending patterns.
 Of course $8,000 or $10,000 spending in only 3 months is quite a bit, so if you don’t feel like you can make that, the Ink Preferred and Ink Premier may not be great options for you.
 Even $6,000 in 3 months could be challenging for some people.
 If you can make the spending targets, I would consider the Ink Preferred if you don’t have another premium Chase credit card.
 Other than that, I would probably get the Ink Cash first and then the Ink Unlimited.
-Personally, I have both the Ink Cash and Ink Unlimited (along with the Sapphire Preferred).
+Personally, I have both the Ink Cash and Ink Unlimited (along with the Chase Sapphire Preferred® Card).

 What about you?
 Do you have any of the Chase Ink cards?
 Which one do you think is best?